 In Iceland, you will meet water – in its different forms – all over the country.

 One of the natural phenomenons which inseparably belong to Iceland are geysers.
-The high temperature in the proximity of magma causes a high pressure which catapults a column of hot water in a height of several meters.
+The high temperature in the proximity of magma causes a high pressure which catapults a column of hot water at a height of several meters.

 The word “geyser” comes from the Icelandic word “gjósa“ meaning “to gush”.
 You can find the oldest erupting spring – Geysir – in Haukadalur region in Iceland.
 But nowadays it is just “dozing”, ejecting water very rarely only.

-The unforgettable natural theater is now performed by another geyser – Strokkur, in immediate neighbourhood of its progenitor.
+The unforgettable natural theater is now performed by another geyser – Strokkur, in the immediate neighbourhood of its progenitor.

-In the beginning it seems like nothing is going on.
+In the beginning, it seems like nothing is going on.

 Then a big blue bubble is creating…

 Suddenly a column of hot water accompanied by steam discharges in the height of 30 meters.

 Approaching some of them you might be surprised that nothing indicates you are coming to this wonder of nature.
 There is just flat land everywhere and you are wondering where is the place from where water should fall down?
 Suddenly you notice a small white cloud.
 Coming nearer and nearer to it, a sinister noise is growing stronger.
 And here it is – the earth is breaking just in front of you and in that huge crack water is siucidely tumbling down in a deep abyss.

 Sometimes it is just a narrow column of water.